FlowplaneDocs

 ai_outputmodel, prompt, output, cost, tokens

-This is the disintermediation moat — none of Inngest / Temporal / Hatchet ship a reviewer view of the AI action.
+context is free-form: attach whatever the decision needs.
+This is what the reviewer actually sees — none of Inngest / Temporal / Hatchet ship a view of the AI action being approved.

 A named, org-scoped policy decides whether a human is needed at all.
 The caller (or an AI triage step) proposes required; the policy's mandatory floor can force approval but never skip it.